Summary: How to get our pamphlets on paper, on disk or by email. Some from other sources, too.

 You can also call them.
 Their telephone number is (916) 331-5073.
 Or you can send them email at

 First Wheels, First HelmetsThe Monroe, WI, Safe Kids Coaltion developed a program called First Wheels, First Helmets to encourage parents to put helmets on kids from the first wheeled vehicle they get, usually a tricycle.
 They put together this tri-fold pamphlet.
 It can be printed out in color or black-and-white and the photos still look good.
 For two sided printing, use the "flip on short edge" setting.

-This page was last revised on: February 29, 2012.
+This page was revised on: January 1, 2022.